Aster family (Asteraceae)

 Photographic Location: The photographs were taken at Loda Cemetery Prairie in Iroquois County, Illinois.

 Comments: This is another attractive aster for autumn bloom, producing abundant flowers.
 The Willow Aster can be distinguished from other asters (Symphyotrichum spp.) by the conspicuous reticulated pattern on the lower surface of its leaves.
-In addition, the stalks of the flowerheads are relatively short and they are covered with relatively large leafy bracts.
-Unlike many woodland asters, the leaves of Willow Aster are always narrow and willow-like, even at the base of the plant, and they lack serrated edges.
-The flowers are usually lavender or light violet, although sometimes they are white.
+In addition, the stalks of the flowerheads are covered with relatively large leafy bracts.
+Unlike many woodland asters, the leaves of Willow Aster are always narrow and willow-like, even at the base of the plant, and they lack toothed edges.
+The rays of the flowerheads are usually lavender, although sometimes they are white.
+Local ecotypes of this aster are somewhat variable in regard to the width of the leaves.